uofa-cmput404/uofa-cmput404.github.io/content/labsignments/http-new.md

 ## Correctly parse URL

 1. Make sure it starts with `http://` or stop with an error.
+    * We do not support HTTPS in this lab.
 2. Separate the IP address, port, and path.
+    * If the port is not specified, use the default port 80.
     * If the IP address is a IPv6 address, remove the square brackets around it.
 3. Make sure the path is percent decoded.
     * You do not need to percent decode anything but the path.